 Book Tour and Events

 Maybe you can catch me talking about my newest book, On Animals, this Fall, or my book about libraries at a library or bookstore near you.
-It comes out in paperback on October 1, 2019 and I’ll be hitting the road again.
+It came out in paperback on October 1, 2019, and I’ve hit the road again.
 Please check my events page for the complete list of my appearances.